New York City Farm Colony: Colonial period

+Modern era

 When Staten Island became a borough of New York City in 1898, the city assumed responsibility for the property and redesignated it the New York City Farm Colony, although it was sometimes also referred to as the Staten Island Farm Colony.
 In 1915, its administration was merged with that of Seaview Hospital, which had been set up with the expressed purpose of treating tuberculosis (it is now a city-run nursing home, under the new name of Sea View Farms).

 Jurisdiction over the site was transferred in 1924 to the city's Homes for Dependents agency, which lifted the requirement that all residents of the colony had to work — with most of the work involving the cultivation of many varieties of fruits and vegetables, and at various times even grains such as wheat and corn; these crops fed not only the colony's residents but met the needs of other city institutions as well.

 For several years, the bank robber Willie Sutton, having broken prison in West Philadelphia and returned to his native New York, lived and worked at the Farm Colony, making many friends, and occasionally still carrying out robberies on the side, for which he was eventually recaptured.

 Until the 1930s, many if not most of the farm colony's residents were elderly, and at times numbered as many as 2,000; this number steadily declined after the Social Security system was adopted on the federal level in the United States (although noted photographer Alice Austen lived there for a brief period in the early 1950s), and the programs of the Great Society implemented in the 1960s further depleted its ranks, leading to the facility being closed in 1975.

 Since its closure, the Farm Colony site has been the focus of debate over land use.
-In 1980 the city attempted to sell the property to developers, but environmentalists and many Staten Islanders resisted the sale.
+In 1980, the city attempted to sell the property to developers, but environmentalists and many Staten Islanders resisted the sale.
 As a result, in 1982, the city's Department of General Services was given authority over the land; this agency in turn transferred 25 acre to the New York City Department of Parks and Recreation, which annexed the section to the Greenbelt.
-The remaining 70 acre at the site were officially designated a city landmark in 1985; many buildings remain standing at the colony, but have fallen into disrepair and have also been subjected to vandalism.
+The remaining 70 acre at the site were officially designated a city landmark in 1985; many buildings remain standing at the colony, but have fallen into disrepair, and have also been subjected to vandalism.

-In 1983, a Babe Ruth League baseball diamond was built on Farm Colony land; a second field was added in 2001.
+In 1993, a Babe Ruth League baseball diamond was built on Farm Colony land; a second field was added in 2001.
+The former 96-acre site is now 43 acres due to the development of ball fields, and adding sections of the property to the local green belt.

-A 2020 article about the property, stated that the site has been vacant for four decades, but was "being redeveloped into a multi-use complex with commercial space, and ... housing options".
+A 2020 article about the property, stated that the site has been vacant for four decades, but was "being redeveloped into a multi-use complex with commercial space, and...housing options".
+However, as of August 2022, the project appeared to be dead, with no progress made.